Memory loss and dementia

 Community transport schemes may help you if you no longer drive and can't use public transport.

 Reporting missing persons with dementia is easy with the Herbert Protocol.
 The 'Herbert Protocol' gives nationally recognised branding to our original 'Safe and Sound' Initiative.
 When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.
-Documents need to be completed and held by family/carers then handed over to police if a person goes missing.
+Documents need to be completed and held by family/carers then handed over to the police if a person goes missing.
 See the Dorset Police Missing Person with Dementia for more information.